Using Oven Cleaners Safely

 - Read the label carefully and follow the manufacturer's directions exactly.

 - Avoid direct contact with the product.
-Wear gloves and other types of personal protective equipment (e.g., protective clothing for upper arms, safety glasses, face mask) as specified by the manufacturer.
+Wear gloves and other types of personal protective equipment (including protective clothing for upper arms, safety glasses, and face mask) as specified by the manufacturer.

 - Avoid breathing in the product by using it in a well-ventilated area.
 Open windows if the label advises to do so.